qpham01/udacity/sdcnd/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network (uploaded to Udacity as a zip submission file)
 * writeup_report.md summarizing the results (this file)
 * video of autonomous driving around track 1 at https://youtu.be/vdmylbJaUyY